rupor-github/win-gpg-agent/README.md

     <hr>
 </p>

 Windows 10 has `ssh-agent` service (with support for persistence and Windows security) and I have been using it successfully - see my [wsl-ssh-agent project](https:/github.com/rupor-github/wsl-ssh-agent).
 However there is another set of tools entirely - [GnuPG](https://gnupg.org/).
 It supports smart cards, attempts to handle identity aspects and sometimes must be used (for example to sign git commits on some projects).
 It also provides ssh-agent functionality with somewhat more flexibility.
 All of that works reasonably well on Linux.
 As usual Windows usage is a bit more problematic as we have to deal with various non-cooperating pieces: GnuPG win32 binaries are somewhat deficient, OpenSSH port integrated into Windows 10 (console, terminal and all), WSL1 and WSL2 add challenges with specific binaries and different lifetime management requirements.
-Ideally we need to have Windows host to handle single set of keys (SSH and GPG) and provide interfaces transparently available to all other environments.
+Ideally we need to have Windows host to handle single set of secured keys (SSH and GPG) while transparently providing necessary interfaces to all other environments.
 This project aims to create simple set of tools to be combined with GnuPG binaries for Windows to do exactly that.

 **DISCLAIMER** When using term `GnuPG` I am **not referring** to [GPG4Win](https://gpg4win.org), but rather to basic GnuPG tools built from code base common for all platforms.
 GPG4Win includes this set (which could be extracted), but normally it is available from GnuPG ftp site [ftp://ftp.gnupg.org](ftp://ftp.gnupg.org/gcrypt/binary/).
 It also could be installed by using [chocolatey](https://chocolatey.org/) command `choco install gnupg`.
 So no wonderful KDE GUIs ported to Windows.

 I am still learning the full scope of damage one could cause by using GnuPG tools and I am certainly no expert here.

 If you are interested in basic guides on how to handle keys using GnuPG tools - web is full of them and this project has nothing to do with it.
 [This one](https://insight.o-o.studio/article/setting-up-gpg.html#signing-keys) is very good (albeit somewhat outdated).
 You could (and probably should) read set of excellent posts by Simon Josefsson: [blog_1](https://blog.josefsson.org/2014/06/23/offline-gnupg-master-key-and-subkeys-on-yubikey-neo-smartcard/) [blog_2](https://blog.josefsson.org/2019/03/21/offline-ed25519-openpgp-key-with-subkeys-on-fst-01g-running-gnuk/) [blog_3](https://blog.josefsson.org/2019/06/21/openpgp-smartcard-under-gnome-on-debian-10-buster/).
 To put things in perspective and select more practical place for PGP tools overall I strongly suggest studying [this critique](https://latacora.micro.blog/2019/07/16/the-pgp-problem.html).
 It resonates a lot, especially after spending some time reading GnuPG code.

 **NOTE** Eventually many pieces of functionality from this project will become obsolete.
 I am sure that `gpg-agent` on Windows will directly support Windows OpenSSH server - [T3883](https://dev.gnupg.org/T3883).
 Microsoft developers will finally decide how they want to handle security on Unix domain sockets and will change [OpenSSH port](https://github.com/PowerShell/openssh-portable.git) and many other wonderful things will happen.
 Until then we need to create specific translation layers to compensate for deficiencies.
 Assuan `S.gpg-agent.ssh` support in GnuPG code is presently broken under Windows (at least in GnuPG 2.2.25), so we have to resort to putty/pageant method instead (which today does not work in 64 bits GnuPG builds).
-And WSL2 requires additional layer of translation (with `socat` on Linux side and either HYPER-V integration service or specific helper on Windows end) since AF_UNIX interop is not (yet? ever?) implemented.
+And WSL2 requires additional layer of translation (with `socat` on Linux side and either HYPER-V integration service or helper on Windows end) since AF_UNIX interop is not (yet? ever?) implemented for WSL2.

 **SECURITY NOTICE:** All the usual security caveats applicable to WSL, SSH and GPG apply here.
 For example all interaction with the Win32 world happens with the credentials of the user who started the WSL environment.
 In practice, *if you allow someone else to log in to your WSL environment remotely, they may be able to access the SSH keys stored in your gpg-agent.* This is a fundamental feature of WSL; if you are not sure of what you're doing, do not allow remote access to your WSL environment (i.e. by starting an SSH server).